desticle/cse15l-lab-reports/LabReport1.md

 > *No arguments:*

-Command:
+Command: `cat`

-Output:
+Output: No output

-Working directory:
+Working directory: `/home`

-Explanation:
+Explanation: `cat` is used to display what is in a file.
+With no argument, there is nothing to display.

 > *Directory as an argument*

-Command:
+Command: `cat /home/lecture1/messages`

-Output:
+Output: `cat: /home/lecture1/messages: Is a directory`

-Working directory:
+Working directory: `messages`

-Explanation:
+Explanation: The error is given because `cat` displays what is inside a file, not what is in an entire directory.

 > *File as an argument*

-Command:
+Command: `cat /home/lecture1/messages/el.txt`

-Output:
+Output: `Γειά σου Κόσμε!`

-Working directory:
+Working directory: `messages`

-Explanation:
+Explanation: The `cat` command displays the text in the el.txt file.